yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 1. Enter a name for the VPC.
 1. Choose the provider (AWS).
 1. Select the region.
 Typically, the same region that hosts the VPC with which you want to peer.
 1. [Specify the CIDR address](../cloud-vpc-intro/#set-the-cidr-and-size-your-vpc).
 Ensure the address _does not overlap_ with that of the application VPC.
+The address should also not overlap with the VPCs that will be used in the other regions of a multi-region cluster.
 1. Click **Save**.

 YugabyteDB Managed adds the VPC to the VPCs list with a status of _Creating_.
 If successful, after a minute or two, the status will change to _Active_.